What do Bill Gates, Warren Buffet and Jeff Bezos all have in common?

-Bruno Leveque is the co-founder of PrestaShop, a popular open-source Ecommerce platform that’s used by over 250,000 stores.
+Bruno Leveque is the co-founder of PrestaShop, a popular open-source ecommerce platform that’s used by over 250,000 stores.
 It’s also the number one open-source platform in the world.
-He has a passion for technology as well as Eccommere and as somebody who understands both topics from an experiential perspective, provides a unique and much-needed voice in the Ecommerce space.
+He has a passion for technology as well as ecommerce and as somebody who understands both topics from an experiential perspective, provides a unique and much-needed voice in the ecommerce space.

 Follow Bruno on Twitter